tlevine/ny-history-regents/readme.md

 * How fancy the words are
 * Number of adjectives

+### The conjunction "and" wins.

+Somewhat contrary to my suspicion that short answers win, I also suspect that the presense of the conjunction "and" normally occurs in correct answers.
+For question 30 of June 2007, I first eliminated 1 and 3 because they both included the same phraes "Latin American".
+Based on my shortness criterion, I would have chosen choice 4, but that didn't feel right, so I correctly chose choice 2.
+I still haven't looked at the map mentioned in the question.

+> 30 The conclusion that can best be supported by the
+> information on this map is that construction of
+> the Panama Canal was motivated by the desire of
+> the United States to
+>
+> (1) raise the living standards of Latin American people
+> (2) increase naval mobility and expand overseas markets
+> (3) improve relations with Latin American and Asian nations
+> (4) maintain a policy of collective security

 ### Qualitative, abstract, synthesized statements about graphs win

 I correctly excluded answers 1 and 2 from question 45 of January 2004 because they sounded too quantitative.